MaxiDonkey/DelphiHuggingFace/README.md

 <br/>

 In summary, **Hugging Face Hub** is a resource for integrating AI models into projects.
-With its serverless Inference API and collection of ready-to-use resources, it offers an solution to enhance applications with modern AI capabilities while simplifying their implementation and maintenance.
+With its serverless Inference API and collection of ready-to-use resources, it offers an solution to enhance applications with AI capabilities while simplifying their implementation and maintenance.

 <br/>